tashmurra/lm-writing-tool/README.md

 ## Installation

-1. Install the extension from the [VSCode Marketplace][https://marketplace.visualstudio.com/items?itemName=lm-writing-tool.lm-writing-tool](https://marketplace.visualstudio.com/items?itemName=OlePetersen.lm-writing-tool)
+1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=OlePetersen.lm-writing-tool)
-2. Install [Ollama](https://ollama.com/) and pull llama3.2:3b for local grammar checking or subscribe to Github Copilot to use an online model.
+2. Install [Ollama](https://ollama.com/) and pull llama3.2:3b for local grammar checking, or subscribe to GitHub Copilot to use an online model.